TammoLossau/tammolossau.github.io/_pages/teaching.md

 ## Classes Taught (at JHU)

+*Problems with knowledge, evidence, and action* - Spring 2022

 *Themes from the Philosophy of Religion* - Fall 2020 - [Syllabus](/files/syllabus-philreligion-online.pdf)

 *Do we have souls?
 If so, what are they?* - Winter 2020 - [Syllabus](/files/syllabus-souls.pdf)